Nakshjainsonigara/FlexCompanion/README.md

 ## FlexCompanion – AI Physiotherapy & Mobility Coach

 FlexCompanion is an AI‑powered physiotherapy and mobility coach that runs entirely in the browser.
-Using your laptop camera, microphone, and Google Gemini, it guides you through stretching and mobility flows with real‑time feedback on form.
+Using your laptop camera, microphone, it guides you through stretching and mobility flows with real‑time feedback on form.

 https://github.com/user-attachments/assets/dc609655-3b54-4640-918e-ad5d9fb813ba

 ### Key Features

-- **AI Live Coach** – Two‑way audio and camera stream to a Gemini model that gives real‑time verbal guidance and encouragement.
+- **AI Live Coach** – Two‑way audio and camera stream to a AI model that gives real‑time verbal guidance and encouragement.
 - **Form Feedback Overlay** – Session view with timer, current move card, and success “Correct!” celebration when the AI approves your form.
 - **Beautiful Dashboard** – Morning “Daily Pick” routine, active challenges, and quick links into session, routines, progress, and settings.
 - **Routines Library** – Prebuilt mobility flows (spine, lower body, recovery, etc.) designed for short daily sessions.